Rosettea/Hilbish/docs/api/hilbish/hilbish.jobs.md

 Arguments for the commands.
 Has to include the name of the command.

 `string` **`execPath`**
 Binary to use to run the command.
-Does not
+Needs to be an absolute path.

 #### Example
 ```lua